prthm786/prthm786/README.md

 ### Hi there 👋
+### My name is Pratham Sahni

+- I'm a IT enthusiast who loves cloud computing.
+- I love to learn and improve my skills in Cloud and Web Development.

+- 🌱 I’m currently learning about AWS, Azure and GCP.

 <!--
 **prthm786/prthm786** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:
 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...